 15) Existing customer reviews for the tool

 Tips: Requirement gathering is by far the most important step for selecting the right tool.
 Make sure to categorize your requirements in must have, nice to have, and not required feature categories.
 This will help you to evaluate the tool quickly.
 Remember you won’t find a tool already available in the market which will support all your automation needs!

 Best Automation Tools:

 HP QTP and Selenium are the two most popular functional testing options available currently.
-QTP is a best functional testing tool supported on wide range of coding languages and platforms whereas Selenium is the best open source functional web testing tool.
+QTP is a best functional testing tool supported on the wide range of coding languages and platforms whereas Selenium is the best open source functional web testing tool.

-In next article we’ll discuss manual and automation testing challenges.
+In next article, we’ll discuss manual and automation testing challenges.

 Feel free to discuss your thoughts/questions on automation testing!